 The interest rates used to determine Plan Liabilities are based on current corporate bond yields, as published by the US Department of Treasury.
 Those rates are then adjusted, as necessary, to fall within specified ranges of rates averaged over a 25-year period.
-The adjustments, part of the Moving Ahead for Progress in the 21st Century Act as amended and extended by the Highway and Transportation Funding Act of 2014 (collectively, "MAP-21"), had the effect of improving the Plan's Funding Target Attainment Percentage for the 2012 Plan Year by approximately 16.0 percentage points, for the 2013 Plan Year by approximately 15.4 percentage points, and for the 2014 Plan Year by approximately 23.0 percentage points.
-(Note: The Company has until October 2015 to select definitively the actuarial and interest rate assumptions that it will use for determining liabilities for the 2014 Plan Year.)
+The adjustments, part of the Moving Ahead for Progress in the 21st Century Act as amended and extended by the Highway and Transportation Funding Act of 2014 and as further extended by the Bipartisan Budget Act of 2015 (collectively, "MAP-21"), had the effect of improving the Plan's Funding Target Attainment Percentage for the 2014 Plan Year by approximately 23.0 percentage points, for the 2015 Plan Year by approximately 21.1 percentage points, and for the 2016 Plan Year by approximately 20.4 percentage points.
+(Note: The Company has until October 2017 to select definitively the actuarial and interest rate assumptions that it will use for determining liabilities for the 2016 Plan Year.)